BenLangmead/bowtie/MANUAL.markdown

 <!--
  !
-This manual is written in "markdown" format and thus contains some ! mildly distracting visual clutter encoding information about how ! to convert to HTML.
-See 'MANUAL' file for a clearer version of this ! document.
+This manual is written in "markdown" format and thus contains some ! distracting clutter encoding information about how to convert to !
+HTML.
+See 'MANUAL' for a clearer version of this document.
   -->

 What is Bowtie?